jlnovais/JN.RabbitMQClient/JN.RabbitMQClient/README.md

 ## Usage
 First, you must create the `RabbitMqConsumerService` and then define delegates for `ReceiveMessage`, `ShutdownConsumer` and `ReceiveMessageError`.
 The service will start the required number of consumers when `StartConsumers` is called.

 To use a retry queue, the method `StartConsumers` should be called with a `RetryQueueDetails` object.

-## Message instructions
+## Message processing instructions
 `OK` - message is considered as successfully processed `RequeueMessageWithDelay` - message is removed from the queue, but sent to a retry queue for latter processing (typically with a dead letter configuration)
 `IgnoreMessage` - message is removed from the queue and ignored